sitandr/conchord/README.md

 ### Duration

 By default they will be quarter notes.
-To change that, you have to specify the duration: `<fret>/<string>-<duration>`, where duration is $log_2$ from note duration.
+To change that, you have to specify the duration: [`<fret>/<string>-<duration>`](## "Fret may be x there to show deaf note"), where duration is $log_2$ from note duration.
 So a whole note will be `-0`, a half: `-1` and so on.
 You can also use as many dots as you want to multiply duration by 1.5, e.g. `-2.`

 Once you change the duration, all the following notes will use it, so you have to specify duration every time it is changed (basically, always, but it really depends on composition).
 Of course, you can just ignore all that duration staff.

 ### Bars and repetitions

 To add simple bar, just add `|`.
 To add double bar line, use `| |`.
 To add end movement/composition, add `||`.
 To add repetitions, use `|:` and `:|` respectively.

+There is also `rep()` "macro" that can repeat arbitrary content arbitrary number of times.
+However, I recommend using symbols to show repetitions instead.

 ### Linebreaks